Updated: August 11, 2020 | Ilse Lauwens, Marketing Director

 A lot of different e-commerce store owners, from small to huge, are trying to work with free open source e-commerce platforms.
-It’s true that selling things online isn’t cheap.
-On the other hand, using free open source software means at least less monthly fees that you have to pay.
+It is true that selling things online is not cheap.
+On the other hand, using free open source software means, you have to pay fewer monthly fees.

 Open source solutions are the frequent visitors of all kinds of platform “top 10” lists.
 The most popular one out there - WooCommerce - is also open source at its core.

-Boasting their 37% part in total online store count, WooCommerce’s download statistics is impressive - over 14 million downloads in total.
-This makes WooCommerce the most popular e-commerce solution available - and yes, it’s open source.
-It was created by WooThemes, which is equally popular, and the very purpose of WooCommerce from the beginning was to help its users with turning their WordPress site into an e-commerce store.
+With a 37% share of the total online stores, WooCommerce’s download statistics are impressive - over 14 million downloads in total.
+This makes WooCommerce the most popular e-commerce solution available - and yes, it is open source.
+It was created by WooThemes, which is equally popular, and the very purpose of WooCommerce, from the beginning, is to help its users turning their WordPress site into an e-commerce store.

 But popularity comes with a price - literally.
-Most of the more complex features of WooCommerce are paid features and not included in the “free” part.
-Same goes for store support.
-Despite all of this, WooCommerce is still a great solution that’s easily scalable with little to no problems and that’s why it’s often chosen as the target platform by large businesses - even though it’s just as good for small or medium-sized companies.
+Most of the more complex features of WooCommerce are paid features and not included in the “free” section.
+The same goes for store support.
+Despite all of this, WooCommerce is still a great solution that is easily scalable with little to no problems.
+That is why it is often chosen as the target platform by large businesses - even though it is just as good for small or medium-sized companies.

 Magento Community Edition

-While Magento Community Edition is not as popular as WooCommerce, it is still well-known, with 200,000+ users.
-It lacks some features of its paid counterpart, Magento Enterprise Edition, but it’s still a good choice for anyone who is looking for a free open source platform specifically.
+Although Magento Community Edition is not as popular as WooCommerce, it is still well-known, with 200,000+ users.
+It lacks some features of its paid counterpart, Magento Enterprise Edition, but it is still a good choice for anyone who is looking for a free open source platform.

-One of OpenCart’s catch phrases might as well be “appearance matters”, since it’s boasting over 2,700 different themes available for free use.
-The platform itself is used at just a little less than 600k e-commerce sites - and almost 5,000 of those are in the top-1 million sites on Alexa.com.
+One of OpenCart’s catchphrases might as well be “appearance matters” as it contains over 2,700 different themes, available for free use.
+The platform itself is used on a little less than 600k e-commerce sites - and almost 5,000 of those are in the top-1 million sites on Alexa.com.
 Not bad for a somewhat small e-commerce platform.

-OpenCart’s active and welcoming community is one of the key positive points, as well.
-Most of its user base right now is from the US (even though the platform itself was created in Hong Kong).
+OpenCart’s active and welcoming community is one of the main positive points.
+Most of its user base is from the US (even though the platform itself was created in Hong Kong).
 That being said, OpenCart is a multilingual service that works with multiple currencies, offers 8 different shipping methods and over twenty payment gateways.

 One of the most prominent features of OpenCart is its “turnkey” nature - meaning you don’t have to work with lines and lines of code from the beginning.

-It’s also always ready to work and integrate with a big number of 3rd-party applications.
-Currently it’s one of the few e-commerce platforms built on a CMS (on a Drupal Content Management System, to be exact), which equips it with a strong content marketing strategy right at the start.
-On the other hand, application support provided by Drupal Commerce is a paid feature, and it costs quite a lot of money.
-And it partially makes sense, since Drupal is widely used by large companies and enterprises.
+It is also always ready to work and integrate with a large number of 3rd-party applications.
+Currently, it is one of the few e-commerce platforms built on a CMS (on a Drupal Content Management System, to be exact), which equips it with a strong content marketing strategy right at the start.
+On the other hand, application support provided by Drupal Commerce is a paid feature, and costs quite a lot of money.
+And it partially makes sense, since large companies and enterprises widely use Drupal.

 X-Cart e-commerce platform

 X-Cart is just a good open source platform in general.
-And it offers a lifetime license, too - basically no other free platform does that.
-As a PHP-based e-commerce platform, X-Cart also offers a lot of features and built on a solid source code.
+And it offers a lifetime license, no other free platform does that.
+As a PHP-based e-commerce platform, X-Cart also offers a lot of features and is built on a solid source code.

-While its feature list is quite impressive, the cost of upgrading to get the most of that feature list is quite impressive, too - it’s well over $500.
-Though, X-Cart is working quite well as a platform, and it offers a lifetime license, too, so it’s not as steep as it might seem from the first glance.
+While the list of features is quite impressive, the cost of upgrading to get the most out of this list is also prettyimpressive, it is well over $500.
+Though, X-Cart is working quite well as a platform and offers a lifetime license, so it is not as steep (easy?) as it might seem at first glance.

-Its customization flexibility is quite impressive, but you’ll have to manually write code to get the most of its capabilities.
-There’s also no transaction fees when using X-Cart, they have a pretty good support in both design and development, and their enterprise edition is quite interesting, as well.
+Its customization flexibility is quite amazing, but you’ll have to write code manually to get the most out of of it.
+There are no transaction fees when using X-Cart, they have a good support in both design and development and their enterprise edition is quite interesting.

-paGo Commerce is a platform that was built by the developers at corePHP, and it’s also open source.
-As a e-commerce platform it’s built on a Joomla!
-Ecosystem and has a lot of useful features and abilities that don’t require in-depth code knowledge, like extensive coupon system, a clean single-page checkout, paGO Quickpay for payments, etc. The main target of paGO is medium to large businesses, and it’s PCI-compliant, as well. paGo Commerce is also the only open source e-commerce system out there that has a real-time backend support.
+As an e-commerce platform, it is built on a Joomla!
+Ecosystem and has a lot of useful features and abilities that do not require in-depth code knowledge, like an extensive coupon system, a clean single-page checkout, paGO Quickpay for payments, etc. The main target (focus?) of paGO are medium to large businesses. paGo Commerce is the only open source e-commerce system that has real-time backend support.

-PrestaShop has quite a lot of users of their open source e-commerce platform - apparently, it’s over a quarter of a million shops.
-Their forum is also quite extensive, as well - with more than 850,000 members.
-PrestaShop as a platform is generally pretty popular, it was translated into 65 different languages in total and it’s spread over 200 countries as a platform.
+PrestaShop‘s open source e-commerce platform has quite a lot of users; apparently more than a quarter of a million shops.
+Their forum is also pretty extensive, with more than 850,000 members.
+PrestaShop as a platform is generally pretty popular, it was translated into 65 different languages in total and it is spread over 200 countries.

-Spree Commerce as a platform is affordable and has a lot of features, it’s modern and visually appealing.
-Its development community is active and extensive, and there are over 45,000 stores that use it as a platform for their e-commerce needs.
+Spree Commerce as a platform, is affordable and has many features, it is modern and visually attractive.
+Its development community is active and extensive, and over 45,000 stores use it as a platform for their e-commerce needs.

-The base of this platform is Ruby on Rails, and this is a questionable part - if you know your way around code or if you’re a developer yourself - Spree Commerce would work and scale wonderfully for you.
+The base of this platform is Ruby on Rails, and this is a questionable part - if you know your way around in code or if you are a developer yourself - Spree Commerce would work and scale wonderfully for you.
 If you’re not that good with code and don’t have any developers to work on it instead of you - you might have a hard time figuring your way around it.
-Spree Commerce has also been translated into over 30 languages.https://spreecommerce.com
+Spree Commerce has also been translated into over 30 languages.

-JigoShop is a platform that is built on WordPress, similar to WooCommerce.
-That’s the main reason why a lot of people would have zero to no problems with navigating through this platform’s backend and changing it to fit their needs.
-Most competitors have a larger theme choice compared to JigoShop, but it seems to be working quite well despite all that, boasting over 500,000 downloads.
+JigoShop was a popular platform built on WordPress and similar to WooCommerce.
+That is the main reason why many people didn’t have any problems navigating through this platform’s backend and changing it to fit their needs.
+Most competitors have a more extensive theme choice compared to what JigoShop was offering, but it seemed to work fairly well, with over 500,000 downloads.

-VirtueMart is a Joomla!-based e-commerce platform that has an impressive number of features, has stores all over the planet and has an active developer community.
-The official user count of this platform is well over 300,000 - and almost one thousand of those are in top one million.
+VirtueMart is a Joomla!-based e-commerce platform with an impressive number of features, stores all over the planet and an active developer community.
+The official user count of this platform is well over 300,000 - and almost one thousand of those are in the top one million.
 The biggest markets for VirtueMart are Russia and the US.

-It is worth noting that the VirtueMart dev team is very small - there’s from 3 to 5 people working at the project, at most.
+It is worth noting that the VirtueMart dev team is very small, there are 3 to 5 people working at the project.
 On the other hand, they gratefully accept developer input from their thriving community.
-It’s also quite old as a company - VirtueMart is a German company, and it’s working since 2004.
-The platform itself is also not really friendly to everyone who’s not a knowledgeable tech and code user.
-There’s also the fact that you can easily spend up to a small fortune of money buying all kinds of add-ons and plug-ins for your site.
+VirtueMart is a quite old, German company, existing since 2004.
+The platform itself is not really friendly to everyone who’s not a knowledgeable tech and code user.
+There is also the fact that you can easily spend a small fortune of money buying all kinds of add-ons and plug-ins for your site.

 WP e-commerce is, as the name suggests, one more WordPress plugin.
 It prides itself on being the “original” e-commerce WordPress solution.
 Its download count is over 3M times, and the coding is quite easy to grasp.